jacksleight/laravel-omni/README.md

 ## Creating Components

-To create an Omni component simply create a new view file anywhere in the views directory, they do not need to live in `components` or `livewire`.
+To create an Omni component simply create a new view file anywhere in the views directory, they do not need to live in `/components` or `/livewire`.
 A basic standard component looks like this:

 ```blade
 <?php